Jonas Krikščiūnas: First publications

+Activist in Šiauliai

 After the Lithuanian press ban was lifted in 1904, Krikščiūnas began selling various calendars, books, and periodicals legally in Šiauliai.
 During the Russian Revolution of 1905, he organized a makeshift printing press at his home and printed various anti-Tsarist proclamations for the Social Democratic Party of Lithuania.
 In 1906, the first collection of his poetry was published in a separate 16-page booklet.
 It was edited by Višinskis and printed by the Zawadzki Press.
 In 1907–1910, Krikščiūnas was an informal student.
 He first visited Lithuanian students in Saint Petersburg and then, receiving a monthly stipend from Žiburėlis, privately studied in Šiauliai, assisted by the students of the Šiauliai Gymnasium.
 In 1908, he became acquainted with Julius Janonis, another young Lithuanian poet, and they used to discuss literary matters.
 In 1909 and 1912, Varpas Society organized two Krikščiūnas' poetry evenings in Šiauliai.

+Later life

-When the stipend ceased, he moved back to his native Kalniškiai and lived off his farm.
+When the stipend of Žiburėlis ceased, he moved back to his native Kalniškiai and lived off his farm.
 He had a large private collection of various Lithuanian books and periodicals and his home acted as a village library.
 Writer Juozas Grušas credited Krikščiūnas and this library for inspiring him.

 Krikščiūnas retired from the farm and moved to Šiauliai in 1945.
 As a member of the Union of Soviet Writers, he received a government pension.
 He reconstructed a war-damaged two-storey brick house.
 The first floor was taken by Dapšiai family, while he lived on the second floor.
 He was elected to the Šiauliai city council.
 He joined the Communist Party of the Soviet Union in 1949 and was declared People's Poet of the Lithuanian SSR in 1960.

+Personal life

 Krikščiūnas was married three times.
 He first married in 1911 and had two children, but divorced in 1922.
 His first wife and daughter emigrated to Argentina.
 He married again in 1925.
 His second wife Ona Rakauskaitė was twenty years his junior, but died of tuberculosis in 1947.
 They had four children.
 Krikščiūnas remarried again in 1950.
 After his widow's death in 1980, Krikščiūnas' house in Šiauliai was converted into a memorial museum in 1986.